-DOMAIN 3 Numeracy
+DOMAIN 3 ▶ Numeracy

-Outcome 10 The child demonstrates understanding of geometrical and spatial concepts.
+Outcome 10 > The child demonstrates understanding of geometrical and spatial concepts.

-Indicator 10.1 • Recognizes, names, describes, compares, and creates familiar shapes.
+Indicator 10.1 ▶ Recognizes, names, describes, compares, and creates familiar shapes.

-3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) F n (5-Year-Old) Rub rics First Steps Making Progress Accomplished for 3's (First Steps for 4's) - Making Progress 's Exceeds for 4's Making Progress Accomplished for K (End of K) Matches simple two- dimensional shapes in form boards and puzzles (e.g., circles, squares, triangles).
+3-Yea ar-Old Rubrics 4-Year-Old Rubrics ; Kindergarte Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for (First Steps for FYCEERS FOR 4'S Making Progress Accomplished for K (End of K) Matches simple two- dimensional shapes in form boards and puzzles (e.g., circles, squares, triangles).
 Sorts simple two- dimensional shapes in sorting boxes and other materials with adult help.
 Distinguishes familiar shapes from one another.
 Identifies some familiar shapes by name in various circumstances.
-Describes and compares characteristics of shapes and creates them with a variety of materials.
-Compares and sorts objects of familiar geometric shapes by common attributes and states reasons for grouping (e.g., shape, size, number of corners) Describes, identifies, models, draws, and/ or creates common two-dimensional geometric objects (with increasing accuracy (example: circle, triangle, square, rectangle, oval, rhombus).
+Describes and compares characteristics of shapes and create them with a varie of materials. es common attributes Describes, identifies, models, draws, and/ or creates common two-dimensional geometric objects (with increasing accuracy (example: circle, triangle, square, rectangle, oval, rhombus).
 Describes, identifies, models, draws, and/ or creates common three-dimensional geometric objects with increasing accuracy (example: cube, sphere, cone).